kfinley/KyleFinley.net/packages/vue2-client/src/articles/dirty-works.md

   <h2>What is a Dirty Works Jazz Jam?</h2>
 </div>

-For those not familiar with the traditions of jazz jams, here's the skinny on how the Dirty Works Jazz Jams are run.
+For those not familiar with the traditions of jazz jams, here's the skinny on how Dirty Works Jazz does it...

-A Dirty Works Jazz Jam always has a rhythm section with upright bass, keys :musical_keyboard: and/or guitar :guitar:, plus drums :drum:.
+A Dirty Works Jazz Jam always has house band with a solid rhythm section that includes Kyle Finley on upright bass, keys :musical_keyboard: and/or guitar :guitar:, and usually drums :drum:.
 Sometimes there's a :trumpet: or :saxophone: out front.
-The Dirty Works Jazz Band is what's called the "House Band", and the bass player, Kyle Finley, is in charge.
 Local jazz players are invited to join the group throughout the night.

-On average, Dirty Works Jazz Jams have a dozen players & singers. :microphone: Some jams are invite only and some are open for new players to join.
-Signups need to provide name, instrument or voice, song, & key before playing unless they've been referred by an existing jammer.

 These are not a casual jam circle kinda thing...
-These are 100% a performance for the audience to enjoy and also to give players a chance to do their thing.
+These are 100% a performance for the audience to enjoy and also a chance for players to do their thing.
 With the Dirty Works Jazz Band, the focus is to sound good & have fun... in that order. :sunglasses:

-Dirty Works Jazz Jams are run in this way, the house band will kick off the first set with a few songs and players are invited to join in after the first or second song.
+Dirty Works Jazz Jams are run in this way, the house band will kick off the first few songs and players are invited to join after that.
 Tunes are called on the fly :airplane: and players are swapped out as the night goes.
 Jams usually run 3 hours with short breaks :clock9:.

-Below are some recent photos from recent jams.
+Below are some recent photos from jams.
 Most shots taken by Kyle Finley and are not authorized for use. :crystal_ball:

 More photos of jams can be found on the <a href="https://pixelfed.social/i/web/profile/791341701221125553" target="pixelfed">Dirty Works Jazz PixelFed</a> and the <router-link to="/photos/jazz-jams">Jam Photos Page</router-link>.